 Another must-see place for me was Chinatown!
 S. and I headed there first thing once we got up.
-We found this hole in the wall dim sum place that is supposed to be the very good.
+We found this hole in the wall dim sum place that is supposed to be very good.
 We got a few pieces of scallion bread, shrimp dumplings, chicken shumai and sesame balls from Good Mong Kok Bakery.
 The place was so tiny it didn’t have an area to sit down and eat so we munched while we meandered past busy markets.
 Please excuse the toppled over display of the dumplings but it’s honestly a miracle they even stayed in the container long enough for me to take this picture.
 YUM!

 After walking up and down blocks of food markets, we finally found our way to the iconic red lanterns hanging on Grant Avenue.
 It’s such a magical area!

-Grant Avenue is where there’s the more touristy shops where you can find cute gifts and souvenirs and things like that.
+Grant Avenue is where there’s more touristy shops where you can find cute gifts and souvenirs and things like that.
 Each store was so adorable I could have bought everything, but somehow couldn’t decide on anything!
 These mugs were everywhere and I almost regret not getting one, but wasn’t really feeling carrying it around all day.

 S. and I walked from Chinatown back to the Embarcadero since it was close(ish).
 We figured we wouldn’t mind spending a little more time in that market place again or finding somewhere on the water to grab coffee, but that’s when we stumbled upon the Exploratorium.
 It’s an extremely hands on museum that describes itself as a “public learning laboratory exploring the world through science, art, and human perception.”
 There are dozens and dozens of little stations all over the place with odds and ends and different things for you to tinker around with.
 It reminded us a lot of the Cité des Sciences et de l’Industrie from our Paris trip.